Irish College in Paris: Nineteenth century

-After the French revolution, the Irish college in Paris was re-established by a decree of the first consul, and placed under the control of a board appointed by the French Government, creating the Fondation Irlandaise in 1805.
+After the French Revolution, the Irish college in Paris was re-established by a decree of the first consul, and placed under the control of a board appointed by the French Government, creating the Fondation Irlandaise in 1805.
 To it was united the remnants of the property of the other Irish colleges in France which had escaped destruction.
 The college in Paris lost two-thirds of its endowments owing to the depreciation of French state funds, which had been reduced to one-third consolidated.
 The Scots College (Paris) and English college interests were also consolidated into the Irish College, their foundations were separated in 1824 again by Louis XVIII.

-In 1810 Rev Richard Ferris who was appointed by the French to administer/superior of the United British (of which the Irish Colleges were part) Colleges.
+In 1810, Richard Ferris was appointed by the French to administer/superior of the United British (of which the Irish Colleges were part) Colleges.

-In 1814 the Irish Bishops, and, following the establishment of Maynooth College, supported by the British government, twenty years earlier, sent Rev Dr. Paul Long to the college to exercise its control over the institution, and he was appointe superior.
-This caused friction with Rev Richard Ferris, who still held sway with many in Paris, and during Napoleon's 100days in power in 1815, Ferris briefly resumed the post as Rector/Superior.
+In 1814 the Irish Bishops, and, following the establishment of Maynooth College, supported by the British government, twenty years earlier, sent Paul Long to the college to exercise its control over the institution, and he was appointed superior.
+This caused friction with Richard Ferris, who still held sway with many in Paris, and during Napoleon's 100 days in power in 1815, Ferris briefly resumed the post as Rector/Superior.

 After the Bourbon Restoration, the French Government placed at the disposal of the British government three million and a half sterling, to indemnify British subjects in France for the losses they had sustained in the Revolution.
 In 1816, a claim for indemnity was presented on behalf of the Irish college.
 That claim was rejected by the privy council in 1825 on the grounds that the college was a French establishment.
-In 1832 the claim was renewed by Dr. M'Sweeny, director of the college, with the same result.
-Another attempt to obtain compensation was made by the Rector Rev. Thomas McNamara CM in 1870.
-On 9 May in that year a motion was made in the House of Lords for copies of the awards in the case of the Irish college in 1825 and 1832.
+In 1832 the claim was renewed by M'Sweeny, director of the college, with the same result.
+Another attempt to obtain compensation was made by the rector Thomas McNamara in 1870.
+On 9 May of that year, a motion was made in the House of Lords for copies of the awards in the case of the Irish college in 1825 and 1832.
 This step was followed up by a motion in the House of Commons for the appointment of a select committee to inquire into the claims of the college to compensation for losses sustained during the French Revolution.
 The motion was introduced on 30 April 1875, by Isaac Butt, MP for Limerick, and, after a prolonged discussion, it was defeated by 116 to 54 votes.